Finnscene

 Tampere DJs in 1995

-The "grand old man" of the Finnish rave scene must be DJ Eliot Ness, who has been organizing and promoting parties since the early 90's.
-Other name DJs filling the Finnish dancefloors at the moment are Jori Hulkkonen, Sasse, Marko Laine, Ender, Jokke, Borzin, Orkidea and Angel; not to mention DJ Kaippa, whose dance act 3rd Nation reached 1994 the British charts with their 'I Believe'.
+The "grand old man" of the Finnish rave scene during the 1990s was DJ Eliot Ness, who organized and promoted countless parties, also importing several international name DJs to the country.
+Other important DJs of the era were Jori Hulkkonen, Sasse, Marko Laine, Ender, Jokke, Borzin, Orkidea and Angel; not to mention such veterans as DJ Kaippa, whose dance act 3rd Nation reached 1994 the British charts with their 'I Believe'.
 (You can find a list on some Finnish DJs and the styles they are playing here.)

-At the moment, trance in general seems to be the most popular style of electronic dance music at clubs, as it is all over the world, with house steadily following in its wake.
-Also hip hop scene has been steadily growing in Finland since the 1980's, and lately such Finnish rap acts as Fintelligens, Seremoniamestari, Petri Nygård, Nuera and Paleface have reached enormous popularity, hip hop being probably even bigger subculture in Finland than house or techno.
+Trance in general seems to have been the most popular style of electronic dance music at clubs, as it has been all over the world, with house steadily following in its wake.
+Also hip hop scene has been steadily growing in Finland since the 1980s, and lately such Finnish rap acts as Fintelligens, Seremoniamestari, Petri Nygård, Nuera and Paleface have reached enormous popularity, hip hop being a far bigger subculture in Finland than house or techno.
 [The FAM, a Finnish hip hop site.]

 Finland had its activist counterpart to Reclaim The Streets, when the Street Party events were held in the biggest towns of Finland in between 1997 and 2000, just in the middle of the main streets, opposing car traffic and pollution.

-Though there is not a heavy drug scene attached to the Finnish rave circles, the most consumed drugs among the party people are cannabis, LSD, ecstasy (a.k.a.
+Though many said there was not a heavy drug scene attached to the Finnish rave circles, the most consumed drugs among the party people have been cannabis, LSD, ecstasy (a.k.a.
 MDMA; Finnish nicknames "nipsu", "esso"), amphetamines and cocaine -- alcohol not included, the absence of which would be a curiosity in the traditionally heavy-drinking Finnish culture.
-Still, compared to their continental European counterparts, the Finnish ravers must be relatively 'clean', even though local tabloids try to start rave-related drug scares every now and then.
+Still, compared to their continental European counterparts, the Finnish ravers must have been relatively 'clean', even though local tabloids tried to start rave-related drug scares every now and then.

-Lately, there has been reports of increasing drug use in the raves, but it's really hard to say how the situation actually is, as the recent membership of European Union and the opening of the borders of ex-Soviet Union countries have had their effect on narcotics trafficking and use in any case.
-The latest newcomer of party drugs has been GHB (in Finland simply called "gamma"), which has already created its share of tabloid horror stories in Finnish press.
-So far there has been only one reported ecstasy and techno party related death in Finland, when an 18-year old girl died in Tampere, August 2000 (and that was reportedly in connection with other medication), but fake Mitsubishi (a popular form of MDMA) pills have been also found in Finland.
+From the mid-1990s on, there were reports of increasing drug use in the raves, but it was really hard to say how the situation actually is, as the 1995 membership of European Union and the opening of the borders of ex-Soviet Union countries had their effect on narcotics trafficking and use in any case.
+The latest newcomers of party drugs have been GHB (in Finland simply called "gamma") and GBL ("lakka" in Finnish vernacular), which had already created their share of tabloid horror stories in Finnish press.
+By the early millennium there had been only one reported ecstasy and techno party related death in Finland, when an 18-year old girl died in Tampere, August 2000 (and that was reportedly in connection with other medication), but fake Mitsubishi (a popular form of MDMA) pills had been also found in Finland.

 As Finnish rave scene is on the constant move all the time, it's totally impossible to keep all updates on these pages, so I warmly recommend you to check out for for information on all the latest and upcoming parties and happenings in Finland the following sites: Accesss.Org, Klubit.Com, Klubitus and The Club Calendar of Rumba Magazine.
 Info on the parties of recent years (and on Finnish rave culture in general) can be found from Finland Rave Info page, maintained by Johannes Grönvall.

-Some tips from the Finnish scene - watch out for these guys!
+Some tips from the Finnish scene - rhythm veterans and flashy newcomers

 * First of all, read histories on Sähkö Recordings for info on the already legendary Finnish label, and Pan sonic, about their most popular act; and also on Jimi Tenor, who became famous for his easy listening/Hammond records for Sähkö's sublabel Puu, but who has already made a long career here in Finland.

-Luckily the Finnish electronic music scene is not limited only to the Sähkö avantgarde minimalisms.
-There is an active industrial and synthpop music scene, in connection with the ever so lively (if that's the right word) local goth-rock scene (for more info, see Cyberware Productions and Prospective magazine) in Finland, influenced by Kraftwerk (and who in their real senses wouldn't be influenced by them?), Front242, Skinny Puppy, Depeche Mode, et al., but there are also people interested in more modern sounds than those of all these gloomy acts dressed in black, whose role models were left somewhere in the angstful 80's...
-Here are some people from whom you should hear more in the near future:
+Luckily the Finnish electronic music scene was not limited only to the Sähkö avantgarde minimalisms.
+There was an active industrial and synthpop music scene, in connection with the ever so lively (if that's the right word) local goth-rock scene (for more info, see Cyberware Productions and Prospective magazine) in Finland, influenced by Kraftwerk (and who in their real senses wouldn't be influenced by them?), Front242, Skinny Puppy, Depeche Mode, et al., but there were also people interested in more modern sounds than those of all these gloomy acts dressed in black, whose role models were left somewhere in the angstful 80's...
+Here are some people who at the turn of the millennium were having stronghold:

 * Marko Laine, who signed a deal with the Dutch Djax-Up Beats label, recording also for Drop Bass Network as Goio.
 Marko's "Mosaic" was released on Djax-Up February 1996, with follow-ups and international DJ gigs to come.
 These releases were mostly hardish monotrax.
 Marko has also gained some success as the head of his import record store and label Mind Records, which during early 1997 started as an umbrella and distributor to some smaller Finnish labels like Sävel, Pulssi and Moodmusic.
-These days Marko concentrates mostly on Mind Records, though plays occasionally some DJ gigs, where his style has shifted from harsh monotrax mayhem to house; with even some added samba and Latino flavour.
+Later on Marko concentrated mostly on Mind Records, though still occasionally played some DJ gigs, where his style shifted from harsh monotrax mayhem to house; with even some added samba and Latino flavour.

 * The Oksanen Brothers aka Jörg Mager aka SCI aka...
 Intelligent analogue music.

-Kim Rapatti * Kimmo Rapatti (picture on the right) aka Mono Junk aka Detroit Diesel - the man behind the Dum label, steadily on a Detroit/Chicago tip.
+Kim Rapatti * Kimmo Rapatti (picture on the right) a.k.a.
+Mono Junk a.k.a.
+Detroit Diesel - the man behind the Dum label, steadily on a Detroit/Chicago tip.
 With the Sähkö guys somewhat a veteran of the Finnish techno underground.
-Now runs a duo called New York City Survivors, with Irwin Berg on vocals.
+Later on ran a duo called New York City Survivors, with Irwin Berg on vocals.
 See the Dum Records discography.

-* Jori Hulkkonen, from Kemi in the north of Finland, one of the founders of Lumi Records; recording deep house for the French F-Communications label and the Swedish Hybrid and Plumphouse, and the Italian ACV.
-The house ambassador of Finland, with his own radio show on Radiomafia station.
+* Jori Hulkkonen, originally from Kemi in the north of Finland and now relocated to Turku, one of the founders of Lumi Records; recording deep house for the French F-Communications label, the Swedish Hybrid and Plumphouse, and the Italian ACV.
+And more.
+The house ambassador of Finland, who also used to have his own radio show on Radiomafia and YLEX stations.

-* Op:l Bastards - consisting of Timo Kaukolampi, Vilunki 3000 and Tuamo Puranen - from Helsinki combine in their music old school electro and disco to analogue synth sounds, with a sense of eccentrity, and have already reached an international cult reputation.
-They are also behind the enormously popular Helsinki Turbo electro parties.
-Op:l Bastards now do occasional gigs and recordings as Kilogram.
+* Op:l Bastards - consisting of Timo Kaukolampi, Vilunki 3000 and Tuomo Puranen - from Helsinki combined in their music old school electro and disco to analogue synth sounds, with a sense of eccentrity, and have already reached an international cult reputation.
+They were also behind the enormously popular Helsinki Turbo electro parties.
+Op:l Bastards are now having a break of indeterminate length.
+The latest project of Kaukolampi and Puranen has been K-X-P, an electronic Krautrock/postrock/drone type of band featuring live drum beats.
+Vilunki 3000 has with Street Kobra a new act called Uusi Fantasia, who have even backed the 1970s "Finnhits" veteran Freeman (a.k.a.
+Leo Friman), both as a guest to their own album and also on Freeman's 2011 solo record IV.

-* Mr. Velcro Fastener have already toured Germany with such international luminaries as Carl Craig and Dave Clarke.
+* Mr Velcro Fastener have already toured Germany with such international luminaries as Carl Craig and Dave Clarke.
 Their debut album Lucky Bastards Living Up North has been released on German i220 Records, with sleeve designed by legendary Designers Republic.
-Mr. Velcro Fastener's musical output is electro, in the style of Detroit Bass and old school artists such as Kraftwerk and Afrika Bambaataa.
+Mr Velcro Fastener's musical output is electro, in the style of Detroit Bass and old school artists such as Kraftwerk and Afrika Bambaataa, but with a distinctive IDM flavour.

-* Vladislav Delay aka Sasu Ripatti, recording minimal techno for such labels as Finnish Huume and German Max Ernst & Freunde and Chain Reaction.
+* Vladislav Delay a.k.a.
+Sasu Ripatti, recording minimal techno for such labels as Finnish Huume and German Max Ernst & Freunde and Chain Reaction.
 Many people have even called Vladislav Delay the biggest new artist coming from Finland after Pan sonic.
-He has also published records with such aliases as Luomo and Uusitalo.
+He has also published records with such aliases as Luomo (more deep house type of sounds) and Uusitalo.

 * Ovuca, a.k.a.
 Aleksi Perälä, who records for the legendary British RepHlex record label, the home of Aphex Twin, Squarepusher, et al. Ovuca's music could be described as drill'n'bass meets old school breakbeat, with added eccentrity and "anything goes" attitude.